 The principal risks identified by the Board, and the steps the Board takes to mitigate them, are discussed below.
-The audit committee reviews existing and emerging risks on a six monthly basis.
-The Board has closely monitored the societal, economic and market focused implications of the events in 2021 and 2022.
+The Audit and Risk Committee reviews existing and emerging risks on a sixmonthly basis.
+The Board has closely monitored the societal, economic and market focused implications of recent events.